solislemuslab/HighDimMixedModels.jl/docs/src/man/example.md

 ## Fitting model
-The main function in the package is `hdmm()`, which requires the two design matrices, the response, and the group id as required positional arguments, and returns the fitted model:
+The main function in the package is `hdmm()`, which accepts the two design matrices, the response, and the group id as required positional arguments, and returns the fitted model:
 ```@example cog
 using HighDimMixedModels
 fit = hdmm(X, G, y, student_id)